stratosnet/ecosystem/README.md

 - Project website should include explanation of project.
 - The project image specified at `imageUrl` should be small, square, but high resolution, ideally a vector/svg. located at `data/img/<project_id>/<project_image_name.svg>`
-- There must be 3 previewImages in total, located at `data/img/<project_id>/previewImages/`
+- There must be 2-5 preview images in total, located at `data/img/<project_id>/previewImages/`
 - `metadata` field is optional.
 Current supported input are all included in the example below.
 - For smart contract, it's nice to have a verified source code on block explorer.
 - Project have to use Stratos Ecosystem components like Stratos Chain or Stratos Decentralized Storage